-Each power supply has an illuminated translucent handle that serves as an indicator to show whether power is present or whether a power fault has occurred.
+Each AC power supply has an illuminated translucent handle and each DC power supply (when available) has an LED that serves as an indicator to show whether power is present or whether a power fault has occurred.

 Figure 8.
-Power Supply Status Indicator
+AC Power Supply Status Indicator

-1. power supply status indicator/handle
+1. AC power supply status indicator/handle